 I’ve been hearing on the radio, seeing videos on the Internet, and getting mail from friends that tell me the government is trying to control the sale of something as basic as vitamins, which we use to try to keep ourselves healthy, and keep ourselves from having to go to the doctor any more than we have to.
 We get some of our vitamins from PCC, and some elsewhere.

 We’re hearing that because there appears to be money to be made in the manufacture and sale of vitamins/supplements, some laws are being considered that might have the same companies that advertise all the drugs on the news every evening be the only ones allowed to sell supplements, and that the Food and Drug Administration (FDA) is getting involved in ways that seem, simply put, over the top.

 Now, given that we’ve come to trust PCC for being a bit more straightforward with its customers, and significantly less “over the top,” I thought I’d ask you — what’s up with this?
 Do you have any more details?
 Are you tracking this or governmental stuff like this?

 Let me know what you’re doing, and what we as consumers can do.
 Thanks in advance,

 — Tom Roush

-The bill would direct the Department of Health and Human Services (presumably the Food and Drug Administration) to create a list of ingredients and proprietary blends of ingredients that “could cause potentially serious adverse events.”
+The proposed bill would direct the Department of Health and Human Services (presumably the Food and Drug Administration) to create a list of ingredients and blends of ingredients that “could cause potentially serious adverse events.”
 This overly broad language (no definition is offered of “could cause,” for example) takes the regulation of supplements well beyond the current, effective rules governing the industry.